 Ironwood is a very small city located in the state of Michigan.
 With a population of 4,957 people and three associated neighborhoods, Ironwood is the 193rd largest community in Michigan.
-Much of the housing stock in Ironwood was built prior to World War II, making it one of the older and more historic cities in the country.
+Ironwood has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

 Also of interest is that Ironwood has more people living here who work in computers and math than 95% of the places in the US.